Towards detailed tomography of high energy heavy-ion collisions by $\gamma$-jet: Summary

 In summary, the transverse momentum imbalance between prompt photon and jet is analyzed in the framework of a multi-phase transport model.
-The large transverse momentum imbalance is produced by strong partonic interactions between jet and the formed partonic medium, because jet losses much more energy in partonic matter than in hadronic matter.
-The final hadronic interactions have little effect on the final measured imbalance.
-It should be emphasized that the AMPT model currently only includes elastic partonic interactions without inelastic interactions, however a recent work based on a Linearized Boltzmann Transport model which includes both collisional and radiative jet energy loss presents similar imbalances of $\gamma$-jets~\cite{Wang:2013cia}.
-Since the imbalance ratio $x_{j\gamma}$ is sensitive to both production position and the passing direction of $\gamma$-jet, it possesses the potential application prospect in a detailed $\gamma$-jet tomography on the new form of matter at RHIC and LHC. $\gamma$-hadron azimuthal correlation with the help of $\gamma$-jet imbalance is proposed as a good probe to see medium responses to different $\gamma$-jet production configurations.
+The large transverse momentum imbalance is produced by strong partonic interactions between jet parton showers and partonic medium.
+The hadronization and final-state hadronic interactions have little effect on the final measured imbalance.
+Within the AMPT simulations, the imbalance ratio $x_{j\gamma}$ shows sensitivity to both production position and the passing direction of $\gamma$-jet, which possesses a potential prospect in a detailed $\gamma$-jet tomography on the new form of matter at RHIC and LHC. $\gamma$-hadron azimuthal correlation with the help of $\gamma$-jet imbalance is also proposed as a probe to see medium responses to different $\gamma$-jet production configurations.